Thingyan: Day 2: Descent

 Serious water throwing does not begin until a-kya nei in most of the country although there are exceptions to the rule.
 Traditionally, Thingyan involved the sprinkling of scented water in a silver bowl using sprigs of thabyay (Jambul), a practice that continues to be prevalent in rural areas.
 The sprinkling of water was intended to metaphorically "wash away" one's sins of the previous year.
 In major cities such as Yangon, garden hoses, huge syringes made of bamboo, brass or plastic, water pistols and other devices from which water can be squirted are used in addition to the gentler bowls and cups.
 Water balloons and even fire hoses have been employed.
 It is the hottest time of the year in the country and a good dousing is welcomed by most.
 All able-bodied individuals are included in this game, except for monks.
 Some overenthusiastic young lads may get captured by women, who often are their main target, and become kids of a practical joke with soot from cooking pots smeared on their faces.
-Maidens from mandats with dozens of garden hoses exchange hundreds of gallons of water with throngs of revelers and one float after another.
-Many revellers carry towels to block water from getting into the ears and for modesty as they get thoroughly soaked in their light summer clothes.
+Maidens from mandat's with dozens of garden hoses exchange hundreds of gallons of water with throngs of revellers and one floats after another.
+Many revellers carry towels to block water from getting into their ears and for modesty as they get thoroughly soaked in their light summer clothes.
 The odd prankster might use ice water and a drive-by splash with this would be taken humorously.
 Pwè (performances) by puppeteers, orchestras, yein dance troupes, comedians, film stars and singers including modern pop groups are commonplace during this festival.